thin-edge/thin-edge.io_examples/node-red-management-plugin/README.md

 node-red
 ````

 This will start the Node-RED server.
-Usually the webserver can be reached via port 1880.
+Usually the web server can be reached via port 1880.

 ### Running via docker